 My mom (Frida Levona bat Shalom) taught Talmud to women, made sculptures, painted, played accordion and became a partner/CPA at an accounting firm in Washington, D.C.
 She was incredible.
 I see her in my kids, and I’m thankful for that.
 I can’t not tear up just writing even this little bit about her.
 Since she passed away, I have started projects to try to share her light and inspire as many people as I can as a way to keep her soul elevated and her memory alive.
 Kaddish is a beautiful way to do this; saying the prayer out loud, as others join in with an ‘Amen’, is a moving ritual.
-And as I’m writing this, we are a few days away from Yom Kippur, which will also mark the last day that I am to say Kaddish for my mom.
-In some ways, it’s a relief.
-As her only son, having this sole responsibility weighs heavy, but, at the same time, it makes the ritual that much more meaningful, and so the connection, born of the ultimate need, is one that is very transformative.
+And as I’m writing this, we are a few days away from Yom Kippur, which last year, marked the last day that I said Kaddish for my mom.
+In some ways, it was a relief.
+As her only son, having this sole responsibility weighed heavy, but, at the same time, it makes the ritual that much more meaningful, and so the connection, born of the ultimate need, is one that is very transformative.

 Last week we covered that Torah is synonymous with Song as an introduction to this week’s Parashah, which is one long song titled Ha’azinu.